tyrauber/stock_quote/README.md

 # stock_quote

-A ruby gem that retrieves real-time stock quotes and historical pricing from google.
+A ruby gem that retrieves real-time stock quotes and historical pricing from ~~google~~ yahoo.

-# DISCONTINUED
+# Update

-On November 1, 2013, Google discontinued iGoogle, the api which stock_quote utilized, rendering the gem inoperable.
+On November 1, 2013, Google discontinued iGoogle, which contained the api endpoint stock_quote utilized, rendering the gem inoperable.

-All google things must come to an end.
-This is no exception.

-## Functionality

-There are only two functions:  quote and history.

-### Stock.quote("symbol")

-Real-time stock quotes are retrieved through an undocumented Google API, as referenced here:  http://www.jarloo.com/google-stock-api/

-"It's not very well known and Google has no support or docs for it, but there is an elusive Google Stock API.
-Like most of Google's API's it's REST based.
-(I wish all API's were, as I hate SOAP) API Url Formatting.
-The API from what I can tell is very simple.
-It only has a single parameter that accepts a stock ticker."

-You may retrieve up to 100 stock quotes per query, per stock, within google's daily API limits.

-### Stock.history("symbol")

-Historical pricing is retrieved through finance.google.com:  http://www.google.com/finance/historical?q=SYMBOL&output=csv

-Historical pricing only goes as far back as Google has recorded.
-You may only retrieve one stock per query, within google's daily API limits.
+As of November 2nd, 2013, the stock_quote gem has been rebuilt to use the Yahoo finance api, starting with version 1.1.0.
+All applications leveraging this gem should update to 1.1.0 to resume operation.
+The gem methods are the same, but responses have been modified to leverage the new api.
+Documentation has been updated to reflect these changes.

 ## Installation